Anniepoo/swiplchrtut/advanced.md

 When a CHR constraint is defined in a module, it is module qualified.

-The usual module/use_module/export pattern works
+The usual module/use_module/export pattern works:

 in `modulea.pl`
 ----